Open Source · Apache 2.0

 Terminal

-$ warden install-hooks --agent all --mode enforce
+$ immunity install-hooks --agent all --mode enforce

 Or per agent: